yuxqiu/toys/README.md

 # Toys

 This repository contains some projects I made in my spare time.
-They are very rudimentary, have not been rigorously tested, and should only be used as toys.
+They are very rudimentary, have not been rigorously tested, and should only be treated as toys.

 # Table of Contents